evolvereix/vscode-javascript-snippets/README.md

 ## Snippets

 Below is a list of all available snippets and the triggers of each one.
-Remember to use `tab` key.
+Remember to use `Tab` key.

 **Note**